 The BestAir 3BT treatment can do a great job if you use them cautiously.

 In many cases, the life of the filters doubled (and even tripled) after the users tried it on their humidifier’s water tank.
+The thing you need to take care of is the amount of solution you use for the treatment.

-BestAir usually recommends adding a cap full of solution for each gallon of water inside the tank.
+BestAir usually recommends adding a cap full of solution for each gallon of water

+inside the tank.
 However, based on my personal experiences and of some consumers, I recommend adding 5ml-10ml of it per gallon of water in the tank.

+As a precaution, it is good not to use the solution before going to bed.
 Either add it in the daytime or about 2-3 hours before you sleep.
-This will avoid any chemicals emitting and disturbing your sleep.
+This will avoid any chemical emitting and disturbing your sleep.

 So, is it worth buying?